-- 34.1 Where the returning officer receives a: - (a) covering envelope, or - (b) any other envelope containing a ballot paper.
+34.1 Where the returning officer receives a:

+(a) covering envelope, or

+(b) any other envelope containing a ballot paper,

+before the close of the poll, that officer is to open it as soon as is practicable; and rules 35 and 36 are to apply.

-- 34.2 The returning officer may open any covering envelope for the purposes of rules 35 and 36, but must make arrangements to ensure that no person obtains or communicates information as to: - (a) the candidate for whom a voter has voted, or - (b) the unique identifier on a ballot paper. - 34.3 The returning officer must make arrangements to ensure the safety and security of the ballot papers.
+34.2 The returning officer may open any covering envelope for the purposes of rules 35 and 36, but must make arrangements to ensure that no person obtains or communicates information as to: (a) the candidate for whom a voter has voted, or

+(b) the unique identifier on a ballot paper.

+34.3 The returning officer must make arrangements to ensure the safety and security of the ballot papers.